Services We Provide

 Web Servers

-The department has a webserver at https://www.cs.unc.edu that hosts sites for faculty and graduates.
-Although ITS and OASIS have some great alternatives for hosting, many faculty have strongly voiced concerns about keeping their existing URLs in place.
-For this reason, CS2 still maintains a cluster of web servers for this site.
+The department has a webserver at https://www.cs.unc.edu that hosts multiple websites for faculty and graduates.
+CS2 maintains a cluster of web servers for this site.
 We also maintain another 50 virtual hosts and keep up with their security certificate renewals.

 Alumni

 Former students and retired faculty maintain their CS accounts after leaving the department.
-This has been a long-standing rule in CS.
-We get many support requests for this service.
+CS2 responds to requests for this service.
 Examples are password resets, restoring lost files, and updating email forwarding addresses.

 Patch Management

 Security updates and patches are released all the time.
-CS2 staff use tools such as Nagios and Qualys to look for vulnerabilities, patches, and updates that need to be downloaded and installed.
+To meet the security compliance requirements of the University, CS2 staff use tools such as Nagios and Qualys to look for vulnerabilities, patches, and updates that need to be downloaded and installed.
 We perform testing of updates to determine if they will cause any services to break.
 Finally, we also perform reboots after kernel and some application updates.

 Backups